Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 Realty Income Corp Appoints Kim Hourihan to Board

-Realty Income, known as "the monthly dividend company," has a portfolio of over 15,600 properties in all 50 U.S. states, the U.K., and seven other countries in Europe.
-The company has declared 664 consecutive monthly dividends and is a member of the S&P 500 Dividend Aristocrats Index for having increased its dividend for over 30 consecutive years.
+Realty Income, an S&P 500 company, boasts a portfolio of over 15,600 properties in all 50 U.S. states, the U.K., and seven other countries in Europe.
+The company is known as "the monthly dividend company®" and has a mission to invest in people and places to deliver dependable monthly dividends that increase over time.
+Since its founding in 1969, Realty Income has declared 664 consecutive monthly dividends and is a member of the S&P 500 Dividend Aristocrats® index for having increased its dividend for over 30 consecutive years.
+Today the company's shares have moved 0.19% to a price of $58.84.
+If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.